jojoford/e-commerce-13/README.md

 # E-Commerce Back End

+## Table of Contents
+Description
+Installation
+Usage
+License
+Contributing
+Tests

+## Description
+build the back end for an e-commerce site.
+You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database

+## Installation
+Ensure you are in the develop directory, type npm run seed then npm start

+## Usage
+A working backend of an e-commerce site

+License
+This application is covered under the MIT license.
+Copyright (c) 2020 Mark Shelgren

+Contributing
+Support from TA's Github users youtube tutorials

+Tests
+Tested the GET, PUT, POST and DELETE routes numerous times

 ## Description

 This application allows the user to create a preset database and then connect to it via API calls and perform operations on the different entries.